SukkaW/OpenCore-Document-zh_Hans/source/11-uefi.md

    - `SystemText` --- Switch to `Text` mode and use `System` renderer with custom `ConsoleControl`.
    - `SystemGeneric` --- Use `System` renderer with system `ConsoleControl` assuming it behaves correctly.

   The use of `BuiltinGraphics` is generally straightforward.
-For most platforms it is necessary to enable `ProvideConsoleGop`, set `Resolution` to `Max`, and optionally configure `Scale`.
+For most platforms it is necessary to enable `ProvideConsoleGop`, set `Resolution` to `Max`.

   The use of `System` protocols is more complicated.
 In general the preferred setting is `SystemGraphics` or `SystemText`.
 Enabling `ProvideConsoleGop`, setting `Resolution` to `Max`, enabling `ReplaceTabWithSpace` is useful on almost all platforms. `SanitiseClearScreen`, `IgnoreTextInGraphics`, and `ClearScreenOnModeSwitch` are more specific, and their use depends on the firmware.